-SPA 205 Intensive Oral Practice (3-0)
+SPA 205 Intensive Oral 3 hrs.
+Practice (3-0)

-Conversational practice (S-O) Conversational practice to develop oral facility; specially designed exercises in pronunciation, stress and rhythm.
+Conversational practice to develop oral facility; specially designed exercises in pronunciation, stress and rhythm.
 Individual readings of modern Spanish works discussed in class.
 Written and oral compositions based on readings.
 Designed to help students bridge the gap between the intermediate and advanced levels.
 Prerequisite: SPA 202, or equivalent or consent of instructor.